All too often moms tell me, why does it seem like my husband is just another kid? How do I get him to do household chores without being called a nag?

 My husband often opens wrappers to candy, toys, everything, and leaves the packaging at the scene of the crime.
 The worst is when most of the packaging is thrown away, but the top sliver is still left on the table for good measure.
 If you’ve spent all day picking up after a whiny seemingly helpless toddler, this might just be the last straw.

 The next reasonable step would be some sort of confrontation with my husband, though that’s hard to do without emotion and frustration.
-Greeting my husband with anger will most likely cause defensiveness, causing resistance, and drawing more parallels in my head with looking after a toddler.
-The anger on both sides turns into a vicious cycle.
+Greeting my husband with anger will most likely cause defensiveness and more resistance.
+It's pattern that sometimes happens with the kiddos.
+I'm unhappy, and then he's unhappy.
+The anger turns into a vicious cycle.

 Another way to look at it would be, would you be more likely to do something voluntarily and without prompting if someone screamed at you and expressed disappointment?
-Part of your expression of anger is obviously an attempt to raise attention, but wouldn’t it be more effective to calmly say: “Seeing this wrapper makes me feel frustrated, because after a full day of cleaning up after my child, this seems to add to my load.
+Part of your expression of anger is obviously an attempt to raise attention.
+But it would actually be more effective to calmly say: “Seeing this wrapper makes me feel frustrated, because after a full day of cleaning up after my child, this adds to my workload.
 I’d appreciate if you would remember to throw trash away immediately.”

 Noting – Don't Identify With Your Anger